-Several commentators note that the features of the forthcoming Apple credit card are pretty average, as far as they are known.
-What’s been reported is 2% cash back on most purchases, unspecified higher rewards on Apple products, and integration in the Apple Wallet.
-Money management tools to track spending, rewards, and send notifications are said to be under development.
+Several commentators note that the features of the forthcoming Apple credit card are pretty average — 2% cash back on most purchases, 3% on Apple products, and integration in the Apple Wallet.
+Money management tools to track spending, rewards, and send notifications are part of the offering, as well.
 The card will run on the Mastercard platform.

 As Ron Shevlin, managing director of fintech research at Cornerstone Advisors, observes in a Forbes post, “There are a ton of 2% cash back cards already on the market, and a slew that do a whole lot better than that.”
 He doesn’t believe the new card has much of a chance unless Goldman Sachs “brings enough marketing heft and analytics capabilities to the table.”